Episode 4

 Panagiotis: Okay, we've realized that...

-Panagiotis: The first question that pops up spontaneously here is that okay, you've studied artificial intelligence and neural networks, which I don't know exactly what neural networks are.
+Panagiotis: The first question that pops up spontaneously here is that, okay, you've studied artificial intelligence and neural networks, which I don't know exactly what neural networks are.
+It would be nice if you could tell us a very quick definition of what neural networks are.

-Panagiotis: I foresee the best solution.
+Panagiotis: It foresees the best solution.

 Panagiotis: Why didn't someone else do it?
 What do you think puts you in a leading position?

-Konstantinos: As is always the case with innovations, some things had to be done before this could happen.
+Konstantinos: As it is always the case with innovations, some things had to be done before this could happen.
 One was the interface of the ship with the land via satellite link.
-Until 2010, ships couldn't communicate with land every minute; there was no data.
-This technology suddenly allowed shipping companies to have all this data, which at first, we didn't know what to do with.
-The second thing is that artificial intelligence, although many will say it was invented in the 1970s, which is true, widespread use of it also took off around 2012-2013, mainly due to developments in video games that enabled GPUs to provide the computational power needed to train neural networks with large amounts of data.
-So it was the right time; it was exactly the right moment, and somehow, the world of artificial intelligence needed to be bridged with the world of shipping, which are two completely different worlds.
-There aren't many people in either field who deal with the other, and we were in the right place at the right time.
+In other words, until 2010, ships couldn't communicate on land every minute.
+There was no data, so this technology suddenly allowed shipping companies to have all this data, which at first we didn't know what to do with.
+Then the second thing is that artificial intelligence, although many will say that it was invented in 1970, which is valid, but anyway, widespread use of it also took off around then, 2012-2013, mainly due to the developments in video games that allowed GPUs which give us the computational power to be able to do— to train neural networks with lots of data.
+So it was the right time, it was exactly the right time.
+And it had to somehow be bridged, the world of artificial intelligence with the world of shipping— which are two completely different worlds.
+And there are not too many people, neither in the first nor the second, who deal with the other.
+And we were in the right

-Roberto: And because we mentioned before the book Outliers, which specifically states that for any breakthrough in any industry, time and place play a crucial role.
-We are Greeks, first and foremost.
-Shipping in Greece is a huge industry that controls the country.
-Greece has, I think, 0.01% of the world's population but controls 20% of global shipping.
-In other words, per square kilometer, the number of shipping companies in Athens doesn’t exist anywhere else in the world.
-That’s the first thing.
-The second thing, as Konstantinos says, is the availability of data.
-And thirdly, I did my master's in 2014-2015.
-In 2014, the professor who taught us at Oxford stayed for six months; he couldn’t stay the whole year.
-Google took him for DeepMind because it had just started then.
-So if someone had gone to university two years before that, they wouldn't have had this knowledge.
+It says this a lot, specifically that— usually to make a breakthrough in any industry, time and place play a crucial role.
+Meaning, we are Greeks above all.
+Shipping in Greece is a huge industry that controls a country.
+Greece has, I think, 0.01% of the world's population and it controls 20% of global shipping.
+In other words, per square kilometer, how many shipping companies are in Athens that don’t exist anywhere else in the world?
+And that is the second thing, as Konstantine says, the possibility exists to have data.
+And thirdly, I did my masters in '14-'15.
+In 2014, the professor that taught us at Oxford, he stayed for 6 months, he couldn't stay for the whole year.
+Google took him for Deepamind because that had just started and then all this, and so if someone had gone to university 2 years before that, they would not have this knowledge.

 Konstantinos: Now you know 17-year-olds who can build neural networks.
-Back then, the people who had studied this field very seriously were very few; it was available in only about 10 universities.
+Then the people who had studied this thing very seriously, were very few.
+It was available in 10 universities.
+I think we're the only 2 who got involved in shipping who completed their studies.

-Panagiotis: They got picked by other companies and went into other industries, which were very...
+Panagiotis: They got picked by other companies and went into other industries which were very...

 Panagiotis: That plays a very big part in it, right.